The Secrets Within 11-14

-Some of the world’s most fascinating places remain out of reach — from ancient pyramid shafts to underground tunnels.
+Some of the world’s most fascinating places remain unexplored from ancient pyramid shafts to underground tunnels.
 Engineers are creating robots to explore these hidden spaces, drawing inspiration from nature and developing new technology.
 Learners become engineers, designing their own robots to navigate challenging, hard-to-reach locations.

 Should the secrets in the pyramid be discovered or left alone?